 In 2013, UNICEF and partners plan for:

-children under 5 suffering from diarrhoea, malaria, measles, and acute respiratory infection treated
+children under 5 suffering from diarrhoea, malaria, measles, and acute respiratory infection are being treated

-refugees benefit from water, sanitation and hygiene services
+refugees benefit from Water, Sanitation and Hygiene activities

 2013 requirements (US$)